M Equilibrium: A theory of beliefs and choices in games: Conclusions

-Yet choices and beliefs are more likely to be ``right'' than ``wrong.''
-This is the simple premise underlying the $M$-equilibrium: players' choice probabilities are ranked the same as the expected payoffs based on their beliefs, and players' beliefs yield the same ranking of expected payoffs as their choices.
-The mathematical consequences of this simple premise are governed by semi-algebraic geometry, a field in mathematics that Nash made distinguished contributions to.
-Importantly, the empirical consequences of this simple premise are corroborated by belief and choice data from several of our experiments.

-Of course, $M$ equilibrium will not be universally correct.
-There are well-documented cases where behavioral factors (e.g. other-regarding preferences, risk aversion, etc.) play an important role.
-These factors can be incorporated in an extension of the theory by replacing expected payoffs with expected utilities.
-But even when accounting for behavioral elements, $M$ equilibrium is unlikely to always be correct.
-Given the minimal assumptions that $M$ equilibrium imposes, the reason it fails then offers important insights about behavior.
-Is stochastic rationality violated or is it that beliefs do not satisfy a minimal consistency condition?
-Whether correct or not, $M$ equilibrium offers a novel and promising approach toward an empirically relevant game theory.
+Despite imposing weak restrictions on the data, we expect $M$ equilibrium to be falsified in certain games.
+There are well-documented cases where psychological factors \citep[e.g.][]{rabin2013} and other behavioral factors such as other-regarding preferences \citep[e.g.][]{FehrSchmidt1999,bolton2000,CharnessRabin2002}, risk aversion \citep[e.g.][]{goeree2003}, etc. play an important role.
+These factors can easily be incorporated in an extension of the theory by replacing expected payoffs with expected utilities.
+For example, Figure \ref{CR} shows the $M$-choice and $M$-belief sets for the DS1 (top) and DS2 (bottom) games in Table \ref{3by3exp} (cf. Figure \ref{expdataDS}) when selfish preferences are replaced with other-regarding preferences based on the model proposed by \cite{CharnessRabin2002}.\footnote{The Charness-Rabin model specifies that a player's utility is given by

+where $\pi_{own}$ denotes own payoff and $\pi_{other}$ the other's payoff.
+Figure \ref{CR} is based on $\alpha=\deel{1}{3}$ and $\beta=-\deel{1}{7}$.} This adaptation results in near-perfect $M$ equilibrium predictions.
+The color of the $M$ set that the belief cluster belongs to matches the color of the $M$ set the corresponding choice cluster belongs to for both the DS1 and DS2 games.

+But even when accounting for behavioral and psychological elements, $M$ equilibrium is unlikely to always be correct.
+Given the minimal assumptions that $M$ equilibrium imposes, the reason it fails then offers important insights about behavior: is monotonicity violated or are beliefs biased in terms of payoff consequences? $M$ equilibrium provides an easy-to-compute and parameter-free tool to answer this question.